section-engineering-education/engineering-education/articles/graphql-basics/index.md

 ### GraphQL provides a unified interface to access data from different sources.

 #### Display changes in real-time
 There’s a whole range of applications that can benefit from displaying the latest data in real-time.
 For example, a trading application needs to show stock prices in real-time.
 Games and other interactive applications need to show events as soon as they happen.
+Inorder to display events instanteosly we can
 GraphQL subscriptions are a way to push data from the server to the clients in real-time.
 As defined by the GraphQL specification: “subscription is a long‐lived request that fetches data in response to source events”.

 #### Subscriptions